 …in a warehouse

 New Jersey-based vertical farming company, AeroFarms approaches food production with aeroponics to mist the roots of greens with nutrients, water, and oxygen.
-The company asserts that their closed loop aeroponic system uses 95% less water than field farming, 40% less than hydroponics, and zero pesticides.
+The company asserts that its closed loop aeroponic system uses 95% less water than field farming, 40% less than hydroponics, and zero pesticides.
 Their growing technology is very modular and can be adapted to different repurposed industrial spaces.
 And they harvest up to 2 million pounds per year with this system.

 While no one expects that urban agriculture will never replace traditional farming, it relieves some of the pressure off rural land and satisfies some of the demands for local and sustainable agriculture.